Lovers and madmen have such seething brains,

 Like any Great Work, Jung suggests that the opus consists of three parts: insight, endurance, and action.
 Psychology is needed only in the first part for more coherent organization, but in the second and third parts moral strength requires a predominant role.
 Marie-Louis von Franz noted, "Jung's idea was that the goal of evolution on this planet seems to be to create more consciousness."

+Consciousness is described as the root of matter, including our own matter.
 Whether we call it the boundless reality of God, or the pre-spacetime vacuum that gives rise to matter, this Mystery is the quintessence of impenetrable darkness that contains the spark of life.

-from which the universe is born, is conscious with all the information from the Big Bang to now.
+Ervin Laszlo proposed that the quantum vacuum, the field from which the universe is born, is conscious with all the information from the Big Bang to now.
 Laszlo says the universe as conscious life emerges from the quantum vacuum.

 If we are linked to all people who have ever lived, we can access them through the primordial field, assuming the past has never gone away, and informs the present.
 We can access extraordinary abilities that are completely natural, including plumbing our own depths experientially.